Yemeksepeti-Python-Bootcamp/pythonfiletool_regex_json_baris/README.md

 # **Yemeksepeti Python Bootcamp Fourth Homework**
 - This repo is prepared for **the fourth assignment of Yemeksepeti Python Bootcamp**.
 You can find the details of the assignment under the "**Homework Description**" heading at the bottom of the Readme page.

+- For checking all homework answers, go to my [personel repository](https://github.com/thealibrs/YemekSepeti-Python-Bootcamp-HWs)

 ## **Overview**

 In short, the homework is about **parsing the json** file containing user information in accordance with **Regular Expression** and certain rules, using the **OOP paradigm** effectively and **saving it to the database**.